colingourlay/writing.colin-gourlay.com/src/posts/campjs-2.markdown

 As an unexpected bonus on the night we arrived, everyone sang Happy Birthday to me and I was presented with a [cupcake that had my face on it](https://twitter.com/collypops/status/366792479980257280).
 It really set the mood for what was to become an unforgettable weekend.

-Thanks to Tim, Nigel, [Geoff](https://twitter.com/geoffreyd), [Rod](https://twitter.com/rvagg), the other speakers and everyone else who came and made it the success it was.
+Thanks to Tim, co-organisers [Nigel](https://twitter.com/nr99), [Geoff](https://twitter.com/geoffreyd) & [Rod](https://twitter.com/rvagg), the other speakers and everyone else who came and made it the success it was.
 It's looking like the next CampJS will be held in Melbourne in early 2014.
 Until then, check out the [Google+ community](https://plus.google.com/communities/106906604683614333625) for photos, and follow [@campjsnews](http://twitter.com/campjsnews) for announcements.

 ![Me at CampJS](/images/bat-onesie-at-campjs.jpg)